NaesSnippit/challenge-one/README.md

 ## Purpose
-A website that offers SEO consultation
+A website that offers SEO consultation.

 ## Built With
 * HTML